ctucker/angular-snc-training/src/training.md

 Hit CTRL-C to stop the server
 ```

-You'll need the web server up for the next steps, running e2e tests with protractor
+You'll need the web server up for the next steps, running e2e tests
+with protractor

+???

+e2e vs unit

 ---